 Encryption is a method of protecting data's confidentiality.
 When data is encrypted, it becomes unreadable to any unauthorized persons who get access to it.

-Note that unencrypted in this context means only that the text visible on your tracker is potentially vulnerable to an eavesdropping device.
+Note that unencrypted in this context means only that the text visible on your Fitbit device is potentially vulnerable to an eavesdropping device.
 So, a person attempting to intercept Bluetooth transmissions might see the contents of the message, or if you received a call notification, the phone number.
 Your personal information stored with Fitbit is always encrypted.
-You can require that all notifications to your Fitbit tracker are encrypted.

 Be sure to update your watch to the latest version of Fitbit OS.
 For more information, see How do I update my Fitbit device?